 Because of file size limitations and variations in browser and plug-in use, GauchoSpace doesn't handle large video files well.
 We suggest using the GauchoCast (Panopto) block or hosting these in an external location, such as Box, and linking to them in your GauchoSpace site.

-We back up a replicted GauchoSpace database daily in the early morning (approximately 3:00 am) and incrementally every hour.
+We back up a replicated GauchoSpace database daily in the early morning (approximately 3:00 am) and incrementally every hour.
+We backup the files daily in the early morning.
 These backups are to recover the entire system in case of a catastrophic failure.
-If there is a system failure, we may lose up to 1 hour of changes on the GauchoSpace system.

 If you delete some resources or activities from your course website, you are able to use the Recycle bin to restore them for up to 35 days, after which time that data will be permanently deleted.